Construction

 Construction Site Night Work

 Chimney Hollow never sleeps.
 Neighbors will notice lights and dust as work continues through the night to keep our schedule on track.
-Multiple crews work in two, 10-hour shifts, with the remaining four hours dedicated to equipment maintenance.
+Multiple crews work in two, 12-hour shifts, 6-7 days a week.

 Current night work includes: